 You can return to normal activities two weeks after robotic surgery.
 You can return to normal activities four to six weeks after traditional surgery.

-Catheter use after surgery
+Catheter use after prostate surgery

 After robotic surgery, you will need a foley (urinary) catheter in for about seven days.
 After traditional surgery, you will need a foley (urinary) catheter in for approximately two weeks.

 Why choose Rush for a prostatectomy

 - Urologists at Rush are highly experienced in performing minimally invasive prostatectomies.
 The urology program at Rush is consistently ranked as one of the best in the country by U.S. News & World Report.

 - Rush was the first hospital in Chicago to install a high-definition version of the da Vinci Surgical System.
 This system integrates 3D HD laparoscopy with robotic technology to digitally extend the surgeons’ eyes and hands during surgery.

 - Surgeons at Rush have performed more than 1,000 robotic surgeries and are highly skilled at in these procedures.